 During his first turn with the Big Green in 2015-16, Bradley helped recruit the current junior class, which includes starters Brendan Barry and Will Emery.
 His responsibilities with the team featured skill development of shooting guards and small forwards as well as producing scouting reports on opponents.

-JOHN ANDRZEJEK Assistant Coach
+STEVE ONGLEY Assistant Coach

 BEN DAVIS Director of Basketball Operations